The Character Map in Twisted Equivariant Nonabelian Cohomology: Equivariant non-abelian de Rham cohomology

-{\bf (iii)} Finally, consider the following further attaching map \eqref{AttachingMap} to the previous stage, in degree 7: Here the equivariant dual vector space on the right is again injective, by \eqref{TheInjectiveZ2EquivariantDualVectorSpaceInBulk} in Example \ref{InjectiveZ2EquivariantDualVectorSpaces}.
-Therefore, the corresponding elementary extension \eqref{ElementaryExtensionPushout} is by pushout along the following morphism of dgc-algebras This pushout is the identity on $\mathbb{Z}_2/\mathbb{Z}_2$, and is an ordinary cell attachment of plain dgc-algebras on $\mathbb{Z}_2/1$, hence yields the following equivariant dgc-algebra, which is thereby seen to be minimal (Def. \ref{MinimalEquivariantdgcAlgebras}):
+This pushout is the identity on $\ZTwo/\ZTwo$, and is an ordinary cell attachment of plain dgc-algebras on $\ZTwo/1$, hence yields the following equivariant dgc-algebra, which is thereby seen to be minimal (Def. \ref{MinimalEquivariantdgcAlgebras}):

-In summary, the graded equivariant dual vector space of generators (Def. \ref{MinimalEquivariantLInfinityAlgebra}) of this minimal equivariant dgc-algebra is the following: \end{example}
+In summary, the graded equivariant dual vector space of generators (Def. \ref{MinimalEquivariantLInfinityAlgebra}) of this minimal equivariant dgc-algebra is the following: